Photo Gallery E2: External Tank Corrosion

 Similar to our comments regarding external corrosion and weathering at steel pipe, external corrosion to any tank is simply due to a lack of maintenance.
 External corrosion is a far greater problem for cold water storage tanks over most other types.
 Large 25,000 gallon domestic water storage tanks are typically not insulated.
 With only a small turnover of water entering and leaving, colder inlet water sinks and often stratifies toward the bottom of the tank where it produces a colder tank surface favoring moisture condensation.
-This in turn corrodes the I beam supports, and most importantly, the area of contact between I beam and tank bottom.
+Colder temperatures in turn corrode the vertical I beam supports if external, and most importantly, the area of contact between the horizontal I beam supports and tank bottom.
 For square and rectangular tanks, the bottom is rarely painted – thereby creating another surface vulnerable to corrosion attack.

 Domestic Water Storage